-Covid 19 coronavirus: Ngāi Tahu Tourism has no revenue, to cut 300+ jobs
+Covid 19 coronavirus: Shotover Jet, top tourism attractions close as Ngāi Tahu Tourism cuts 300+ jobs

 After a full consultation period, a final decision will be made next month.

-The business was doing all it could to support those affected during this difficult period, and was particularly proud of the whanaungatanga and manaakitanga on display across our organisation in such difficult circumstances, the statement said.
+The business was doing all it could to support those affected and was particularly proud of the whanaungatanga and manaakitanga on display across the organisation in such difficult circumstances, the statement said.

 "At this time of challenge for our Ngāi Tahu Tourism kaimahi and our tourism operations, we are reminded of our gratitude for those who led our iwi through Te Kerēme and Settlement.